GPII practice report (GPII020A)

 The GPII020A report is an important tool for practices to use to help lift their overall immunisation coverage rate.
 As this report is directly derived from the information contained in the GPII Practice Preliminary (Calculation) Feedback Statement it is critical to improving practice coverage figures in time for the recalculation of the outcomes payment.

 The GPII020A report can be produced for practices that are registered for the GPII and that have received the GPII Practice Preliminary (Calculation) Feedback Statement for the relevant quarter.
 Practices must reach the 10 Whole Patient Equivalents (WPE) threshold in order to get the Feedback Statement and the GPII020A report.

-To enable Medicare Australia to release identified information through the GPII020A report, all GPs registered with the practice must sign the Agreement under Section 46E(2) of the Health Insurance Act 1973 or have accepted the Terms and Conditions on the ACIR secure internet site.
+To enable Medicare to release identified information through the GPII020A report, all GPs registered with the practice must sign the Agreement under Section 46E(2) of the Health Insurance Act 1973 or have accepted the Terms and Conditions on the ACIR secure internet site.